Sheldon-Lloyd/Cyber.Beast/comic/bursun/readme.md

 The CNS provided a UBI for citizens who had trouble obtaining GemBits.
 Cybervators had the opporunity to be admired.
 The CNS and Networks within it became the go to place for Citizens and Cybervator alike.
 Thee intense competion between ReNet and BluNet fueled it growth.
 Ultimately BluNet and ReNet survived through a combination of competing with each other in the CNS and buying the companies that did do to not joiing the CNS in it's infancy.

 Initialy each citizen and Cybervator joined the network they were originally affliated with.
 This was until mixed teams those that consisted of Cybervators from all 5 races became the most successful.
 Once Cybervators relinquished their bias the Citizens did as well as they followed besst teams or their favorite Cybervator rather than blindly stick to one network.

+The story ends with Max/Spike watching the history which was recorded by Makkusu